 Yet, for the most part the book reads like public relations puffery.
 Alan Sugar vetted it before publication.
 Only Thomas’s insistence on recording Sugar’s bad language verbatim saves it from reading like Pollyanna.

-At no point did Thomas talk to Sugar’s rivals — he offers no critical analysis of Sugar or Amstrad.
+At no point did Thomas talk to any of Sugar’s rivals — he offers no critical analysis of Sugar or Amstrad.

 Sugar interesting, no saint